Try these 10 Free Number Mats to teach the numbers 1-10 in five hands-on, super fun ways.

 Skip counting is also a form of rote counting where children memorize the sequence of numbers based on a pattern like multiples of 2's or 10's.

 Children as young as 2 begin rote counting numbers to around 5.
 In preschool, children learn to rote count to 10 and often 20.
-In kindergarten children learn how to rote count to 100.
+In kindergarten children must learn how to rote count to 100, according to USA common core standards.

 Yes, modeling rote counting helps children memorize the numbers.
 Much like a new song, it takes our minds time to remember the lyrics.
 Soon rote counting will be so automatic for them, they'll need to slow down!